trothr/best/RSYNC.md

 remove a sym-link to a directory if the same object on the source end is an actual directory.)

-`-O` causes RSYNC to "omit directory times".
+`-O` causes RSYNC to "omit directory times". <br/>
-This allows that a directory on the target end which gets new files will have a timestamp reflecting the change.
+This allows for a directory on the target end which gets new files to have a timestamp reflecting the change.
 RSYNC will not forcibly reset the timestamp on target directories to match those in the source.
+(Timestamps on *files* are still preserved if indicated with `-t`.)

 `-S` means to handle sparse files intelligently.

 Sparse files are commonly used as a means of saving physical storage.
 A file which has long runs of NULL characters may be stored in the filesystem using less data blocks.
 (Since the data blocks have the exact same NULL content.)

-`-x` tells RSYNC to stay within one filesystem.
+`-x` tells RSYNC to stay within one filesystem. <br/>
-That is, if the hierarchy being copied has other filesystems, or "shares", mounted below its top level, RSYNC will not descend into the other spaces.
+That is, if the hierarchy being copied has other filesystems or "shares" mounted below its top level, RSYNC will not descend into the other spaces.

 `-v` stands for "verbose mode" and causes progress and other details